-The temple was built by Kocengannan (Kochenga Chola), one of the Early Cholas, around 1,800 years ago.
+The history of Jambukeswarar temple is that it was built by Kocengannan (Kochenga Chola), one of the Early Cholas, around 1,800 years ago.
 It is in the Srirangam Island, which has the famous Ranganathaswamy temple.
-Hundreds and thousands of devotees gather here every year to watch the Lord and get his blessings.
+Hundreds of devotees gather here every year to watch the Lord and get his blessings.

-Moreover, once Devi Parvati made fun of Lord Shiva’s penance for the improvement of the world.
-So, Shiva asked her to go to the earth from Kailash (Shiva’s abode) to do penance.
+Devotees believe that once, Devi Parvati made fun of Lord Shiva’s penance for the improvement and welfare of the world.
+So, Shiva asked her to go to the earth from Kailash (Shiva’s abode) to perform her penance.